 Most men are too cowardly to take responsibility for their own actions.

 VERSE 17.
 It will happen after the end of seventy years that the LORD will visit Tyre.
 She will return to her wages, and will play the prostitute with all the kingdoms of the world on the surface of the earth.

 VERSE 18.
 Her merchandise and her wages will be holiness to the LORD.
 It will not be treasured nor laid up; for her merchandise will be for those who dwell before the LORD, to eat sufficiently, and for durable clothing.

 will be holiness to the LORD.
 Tyre will convert to faith in the LORD God.

 NLT translation.
 But on the end her profits will be given to the LORD.
 Her wealth will not be hoarded but will provide good food and fine clothing for the LORD’s priests.

 provide.
-God makes plans to provide for his people, that they may eat choice food and wear choice attire.
+The LORD God makes plans to provide for his people, that they may eat choice food and wear choice attire.

 good food.
-Some Christians contend that we do not glorify God when we eat junk food and wreck our health.
+Some Christians say we do not glorify God if we eat junk food and destroy our health.

 fine clothing.
-Similarly, some contend that we do not glorify God when we wear low-budget clothing or look dingy and haggardly.
+Similarly, some Christians say we do not glorify God if we wear poor clothing.
+Or look disheveled.